nadeemlab/SPT/docs/style.md

 pylint spatialprofilingtoolbox/ --output-format=colorized --rc-file .pylintrc
 ```

-Linting is also added as a Github action, triggered on every merge into main and on every pull request opening / pull request synchronize event.
+Linting is also added as a Github action, triggered on every merge into main and on every pull request opening, editing, repening, or synchronize events.